-Happy Spring Equinox!
-Blue skies and blossoms, what a day to welcome the official coming of spring!
-I was up bright and early today with a mission, to craft one of the most hallowed objects of spring cleaning – the Besom.
+The Spring Equinox is almost here!
+This means I was up bright and early today with a mission, to craft one of the most hallowed objects of spring cleaning – the Besom.
 I’ve been so busy with my cookbook and creating rewards for Patrons, my home is a mess!
 According to the famous Swiss psychologist Carl Jung, our homes are the exterior projections of our inner psyche, a manifestation of our soul in the world.
 Well, let me tell you, it ain’t looking very pretty around here!
 I’m ready to sweep away psychic clutter and get my house in order.
 And today is the perfect time to begin!

-Differing woods and branches like hawthorn, cherry, willow and ash were used as a handle.
+Differing woods and branches like hawthorn, cherry, willow and ash (all with their own magical purposes) were used as a handle.
 Around this were bound reeds, grasses, broom and long-stemmed herbs such as lavender, bay laurel, eucalyptus.
-Coloured ribbons were often added for intent, green and yellow for abundance, pinks and red for love.
+Coloured ribbons were often added for magical intent, green and yellow for abundance, pinks and red for love.

 Small bells were often added to help clear energy with their tinkling sounds.
 It was traditional to name your besom and consecrate it in a special ceremony.
 Afterwards, the besom was used to “sweep finish” each room after it is cleaned.
 Moving clockwise cleanses, and moving counterclockwise banishes.
 Besoms were placed above doors and windows as protective charms to keep bad energies out!

 For our ancestors, the home was a magical place, everything inside and outside its walls could be magically influenced to invite in the good and keep out the bad.
-So on this glorious morning of new beginning, I started the day by making my besom.
-And out into the sunshine I went!
+So on this glorious morning in preparation of new beginnings, I started the day by making my besom.
+And out into the sunshine, I went!

 I headed for an abundant patch of Scotch Broom.
-Not only because Jennifer makes many lovely besoms and brooms from them, or that it’s an profuse invasive or a traditional choice for brooms – but because it is a long-standing symbol of the capacity to root and thrive.
+Not only because it’s a profuse invasive or a traditional choice for brooms – but because it is a long-standing symbol of the capacity to root and thrive.
 Scotch Broom is a symbol of courage, was a crest of French and English royal families and revered for its magical properties.
-Jane Gifford writes in The Wisdom of Trees “Broom reminds us of the importance of caring for our own personal well-being on all levels – physical, mental, emotional, and spiritual… In short, broom is symbolic of all the benefits of cleaning up your act.”
+Jane Gifford writes in The Wisdom of Trees “Broom reminds us of the importance of caring for our own personal well-being on all levels – physical, mental, emotional, and spiritual… In short, the broom is symbolic of all the benefits of cleaning up your act.”

 To this, I added a sprig of Eucalyptus.
 Commonly used in protection magic, it removes negative influences, brings fresh energy, and improves mental clarity.
 Eucalyptus is in the Myrtle family, and Myrtle is sacred to Venus and associated with Moon. ( The aroma is said to improve the vividness of dreams.)